barafael/ebyte-e32-ui/README.md

 ## Portability

-This program will only work on Raspberry Pi because of its dependency on `rppal`.
-Maybe at some point it should run on any system with `linux-embedded-hal`.
+This program requires only the sysfs interface.
+It used to only run on Raspberry Pis, but this limitation has been dropped.

-Of course, the underlying driver ([ebyte-e32-rs](https://github.com/barafael/ebyte-e32-rs)) is platform-agnostic.
+Of course, the underlying driver ([ebyte-e32-rs](https://github.com/barafael/ebyte-e32-rs)) is platform-agnostic (doesn't require linux, just implementations of `embedded-hal`).

 ## CLI Help